 Although gourds, like other squashes, appreciate warm weather, they will need extra water during exceptionally arid conditions.
 Watering is especially important when the plants are in the process of setting fruit, as well as immediately afterwards.

-Fertilizing is not necessary, but can be a helpful way to speed and improve gourd growth.
+Fertilizing is not necessary, but can be a helpful way to speed, and improve gourd growth and the number of pumpkins per plant.
 It’s a good idea to feed heavily before planting, but you can also add compost or other fertilizers after the vines have begun to bloom.
 While you don’t necessarily need to mulch, as the vines are somewhat “self-mulching,” it’s not a bad idea to help control weeds.
 Gourds have shallow roots, so it can be tough to weed without pulling out the gourd plant itself.

 Gourds, like other squash or vine crops, can have a tough time setting fruit if they aren’t being pollinated effectively.
 If pollinators are in short supply, consider hand-pollinating them.
 To do this, remove the male blossoms and dust them onto the female blossoms (the ones that look like tiny immature fruits).
 Usually, plants produce more male blossoms sooner than they produce female blossoms, with hard skinned gourds blooming at night with soft-skinned gourds blooming during the day.